gitlabhq/gitlabhq/doc/topics/autodevops/index.md

 If present, `DB_MIGRATE` will be run as a shell command within an application pod as a helm pre-upgrade hook.

-For example, in a rails application :
+For example, in a Rails application:

 * `DB_INITIALIZE` can be set to `cd /app && RAILS_ENV=production
   bin/setup`